SambhavG/blog/src/posts/bend.md

 Intuitively, I would expect that as soon as we've parallelized enough to utilize all of the separate processing units on our computer or GPU, further parallelization isn't helpful - and this threshold can be reached pretty quickly.
 ## Too much matching
-This is a bit of an annoyance I had: every time I want to use a variable, I have to first match its type before I can reference its contents.
-My code has tall towers of matches and cases when I have any kind of nesting in my types.
+This is a bit of an annoyance I had: every time I want to use a variable, I have to first _match_ its type before I can reference its contents.
+My code has tall towers of _match_ es and _case_ s when I have any kind of nesting in my types.

-Philosophically, it seems like Bend should either be strongly typed, or not have this matching requirement.
-What we have is certainly not as ergonomic as Python, which does not care and just throws errors when variables aren't a compatible type.
+Philosophically, it seems like Bend should be either strongly typed or not have this matching requirement.
+What Bend has is certainly not as ergonomic as Python, which does not care and just throws errors when variables aren't a compatible type.
 ## Speed test
 To test the two implementations, I encoded the multiplication of two identity matrices.
 I'm sure more interesting matrices can be multiplied, but it's quite a bit of effort to encode a particular matrix in either of the two bend schemes.
 To factor out the time it takes to initialize the matrix, I allow each program to run the computation either once or twice, then subtract.
 Note that Bend can run in both single-threaded and multithreaded mode, using the run and run-c arguments respectively.